Cookie Jar Logo

 Click here to open a CCCC Membership Form. (there are two copies, keep one and mail one with your check).

 Officers are elected at our bi-annual Convention.
 The new president unveils the theme for the next convention and the next two year's membership cutters are based on that.
-Club officers (effective June, 2010) are:
+Club officers (effective June, 2012) are:

-President: Edith Klingler of New Bremen, OH
+Past President: Edith Klingler of New Bremen, OH

-Vice President: Arlene Lipman of Denver, CO
+President Elect: Arlene Lipman of Denver, CO

 Membership List: Vicki Gensini of McNabb, IL